-Between April 1, 2021 and May 7, 2021, the Company sold an additional 5,144,647 shares of its common stock under the Sale Agreement and received net proceeds in the amount of \$10.9 million, which leaves a remaining gross balance that can be raised under the Sale Agreement of approximately \$7.9 million.
+On July 26, 2021, the Company sold an additional 897,445 shares of its common stock under the 2020 Sale Agreement and received net proceeds of approximately \$1.5 million, which represents the remaining amount that could be raised under the 2020 Sale Agreement as of June 30, 2021.
+In accordance with terms of the 2020 Sale Agreement, the 2020 Sale Agreement automatically terminated upon the foregoing sale of common stock.